xiaohan2012/controversy_detection/README.md

 1. node skipping is not implemented yet
 2. pure python impelementation is slower compared to metis, which is in C++.

-## Todo

-1. Incremental controversy score update and evaluation
-  - when new edges are added or old edges are removed,
-  - incrementally partition the graph and incrementally update the controversy score
-  - compare the score and running time with calculating the score from scratch
-2. How does Kiran's paper evaluate the score?

 ## Issues (and solution)